Litter Hero – Queensland Country Bank Stadium

 Why is the SRP needed?

-Considering the sheer size of the Queensland Country Bank Stadium with a record breaking attendance of 27,533, these large events often result in excess litter within an area.
-Given that the stadium backs onto the Ross River and has multiple drainage systems, it creates higher potential for debris to enter the marine environment.
+The sheer size of the Queensland Country Bank Stadium (QCBS), along with record breaking attendances (27,533 people), means events at this stadium often result in excess litter in and around the area.
+The stadium backs onto the Ross River and has multiple drainage systems, creating a higher potential for debris to enter the marine environment.

 Logistics